MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 #### microsoft.directory/applications/owners/update

-Allows the ability to update the owner property on single-tenant and multi-tenant.
+Allows the ability to update the owner property on single-tenant and multitenant.
 Grants access to all fields on the application registration owners page:

 ![This permissions grants access to the app registration owners page](./media/custom-available-permissions/app-registration-owners.png)